Alberto Díaz Jr.: Naval Medical Center San Diego

 In 1998, Díaz was assigned as Commander of the Naval Medical Center, San Diego, becoming its first Hispanic Commander as well as Lead Agent TRICARE Region Nine.
 As Commander of the Naval Medical Center San Diego (NMCSD), he was in charge with providing leadership and management of the command, planning, directing and administering the operations of NMCSD.

 He was also responsible for the professional care and services provided to the patients in the Medical Center.

 As Lead Agent TRICARE Region Nine, his role was to advance the partnership and communication between the military health system leadership, military treatment facilities, the managed care support contractor and the civilian network to provide beneficiaries access to a high-quality integrated healthcare delivery system.
 In 1999 the appointment to Rear Admiral was confirmed by the senate.

 Díaz held these positions until July 10, 2002, when he was transferred to Washington, D.C. and named Chief of Staff/Program Executive Officer Bureau of Medicine and Surgery.
 Díaz retired from the Navy on June 13, 2003, at a ceremony held at the National Naval Medical Center in Bethesda, Maryland.

 Later years

-Rear Admiral Alberto Díaz Jr. retired from the Navy in 2003 and currently resides in Gaithersburg, Maryland with his family.
+Rear Admiral Alberto Díaz Jr. retired from the United States Navy in 2003 and currently resides in Gaithersburg, Maryland with his family.
 He is a member of Annapolis Center Board of Directors and serves as a spokesman on the subject of health issues.
 In 2002, Hispanic Business magazine selected Díaz as one of the most influential Hispanics in the United States On February 12, 2004, SAIC's Enterprises (Science Applications Incorporated) and Health Solutions Business hired Díaz and five other retired senior military healthcare leaders to serve in its newly founded Military Health System.